ClaraCrazy/qubes-docs/journey.md

   With a fedora template I built most of my qubes. <code>Media</code> for Music, Youtube & Discord. <code>Work</code> for my business, <code>Banking</code> should be obvious, and <code>Coding</code> is for all my projects you can find on github.
   <br>
-  You might notice two other qubes that peak your interest: <code>Template builder</code> and <code>gpu_win10</code>.
+  You might notice two other qubes that peak your interest: <code>Template builder</code> and <code>gpu-win10</code>.

     - Template-builder is my dedicated Qube for building Qubes OS templates, and in theory an entire ISO.
-    - gpu_win10 is my gaming Qube.
-32GB of ram, a 3060 using [passthrough](https://github.com/Qubes-Community/Contents/blob/master/docs/customization/gaming-hvm.md) and 8 Cores assigned to it.
-It runs games very well, at least the ones that dont do VM detection.
-Currently working on that, and will post a guide once I figured it out!
+    - gpu-win10 is my gaming Qube.
+32GB of ram, a 3060 using [passthrough](https://github.com/Qubes-Community/Contents/blob/master/docs/customization/gaming-hvm.md) and 6 Cores assigned to it.
+It runs games very well, surprisingly enough, at least for now most games with VM detection dont seem to cry either.
+Will update once im banned, lmao.
 As to why this VM has the green "trusted" color?
 Well, its windows.
 It has shit integration with qubes and needs different hardware to even run.
 Its incompatibility is a great factor.
 Another one is that it sits on its own disk.
 The used GPU is not just excluded from qubes, but also from xen via grub config, and I'm also only using it for games.
 Nothing else

   Last but not least, theres <code>sys-vpn</code> & <code>sys-mitm</code>.
 Sys-vpn is another net-qube using Mullvad, and [sys-mitm](https://github.com/ClaraCrazy/qubes-docs/blob/main/sys-mitm.md) is a qube for man-in-the-middle usage to analyze traffic from untrusted qubes / apps.